SAPInsideTrackBrisbane/sitbne-site-generator/content/posts/2024-07-12/index.md

 - I am tired of learning continuously  for the past 4 years as the adaptation from the customer is slow.
 I can’t implement what I have learned.
 How do I keep myself motivated and have a hands on with the latest frameworks and tech.
 - What are the open source technologies I should learn ?
 - Which one should learn Kyma or cloud foundry ?
+- Is low code no code the future of development?

 ### After Party
 For anyone still available after the event concludes, we'll head to the nearest pub  to continue the conversations.
 It's Friday night after all.....